World English-Language Scrabble Players' Association: Tournaments

 WESPA has established the criteria for running international Scrabble tournaments, and it is now mandatory for WESPA rules and the WESPA word list to be used.
 Tournament organisers are also required to pay a ratings levy on a fee per player basis, in order for the tournament to qualify for international rating.

 The tournament committee oversees the calendar of international Scrabble events, and has also liaised with Mattel on a number of issues relating to the World Scrabble Championship (WSC), including the number of games to be played and the format of the finals.
 Furthermore, a country's allocated number of representatives may fluctuate for each WSC depending on the team performance in the previous event, and WESPA has ratified the formula for changes to team allocations.
 In short, after each event the participating countries are ranked according to the average individual finishing rank of their players; teams falling in the top half may be entitled to gain a player for next time, while teams in the bottom half may lose a player.

 Following the establishment of Mind Sports International, the title 'World Scrabble Championship' was claimed by that entity for official world titles (sanctioned by Mattel under licence).
 WESPA has undertaken to host biennial world events from 2015 onwards using the old WSC format, with teams qualifying from national organisations.

-The WESPA Championship 2015 was hosted in Perth, Australia, the 2017 edition took place in Nairobi, Kenya, and the 2019 edition in Goa, India.
+In 2015, the first WESPA Championship was an official World Scrabble Championship and was won by Wellington Jighere.

+In 2017, the second WESPA Championship was held in Nairobi, Kenya in November, won by Akshay Bhandarkar.

+In 2019, the third WESPA Championship was held in Goa, India.
+The best of seven final was contested between Nigel Richards and Jesse Day.
+The seventh and deciding game was won by Nigel Richards with a crucial triple-triple.

+In 2021, the fourth WESPA Championship was called the WESPAC 2021 Virtual Gladiators Scrabble Championships and was held online at Woogles, hosted in Pakistan by the PSA (Pakistan Scrabble Association).
+In the seventh and final game, Alastair Richards of New Zealand won the title with a 13-point lead, defeating Australia's David Eldar.

+In 2023, the fifth WESPA Championship in Las Vegas was won by David Eldar, who defeated Harshan Lamabadusuriya to capture the $10,000 first prize in a four-day, 32-game tournament.

+WESPA Championships (WESPAC)

 Youth Scrabble

 The World Youth Scrabble Championships, renamed WESPA Youth Cup for 2017 further to a naming issue with Mindsports Academy, have been organised annually since 2006 under the aegis of WESPA for players under 18 on qualification date.
 The Youth committee has also been active in promoting the game among young players worldwide, including training workshops held in various locations.